denten-books/plain-text/main.md

 1640 edition.
 I will follow the 1640 English edition here.
 Volume 10, in the new Oxford Collected Works, containing *The Advancement*, is not out at the time of my writing this chapter (2015).

+[^ln-murray]: The Australian Donald Murray improved on the Baudot system to minimize the amount of "designed to punch as few holes as possible," allotting fewer perforations to common English letters (@murray_setting_1905, 567).

+[^ln-zero]: 28 measures to indicate the numerical "figure space" and 26 to indicate double quotes (which shared the encoding length with the letter "z").

+[^ln13-current]: ITA-2 could also be adopted to work with "double current" devices, in which case 0 would represent "negative current" and 1 "positive current [@ITU1932, 36]."
+### 1.1.5 Synchronicity

+Baudot also realized, that synchronicity.

 By 1932 the ITU documents list two new standards, International Telegraphic Alphabet No. 1 (ITA-1) and International Telegraphic Alphabet No. 2 (ITA-2).